6745/Replacement-Cyclon-Technika-Reader/README.md

 # Cloned-Dongle-Technika-Reader
 Writes to a file the 20 digits stored in block 1 and 2.

+# THIS IS A WAVE PASS READER!
+DO NOT USE AS A SLOT READER!

 # USE RELEASES it has a exe you can run so you dont need to install python!

 NOT TESTED ON winxp please use 10 if there is any issues.